-If you inherit a gene mutation like this from one of your parents, it does not mean you have cancer or will definitely develop cancer.
-More damage to cells in your body needs to happen before a cancer can develop.
-The inherited gene mutation may allow this damage to build up faster.
+If you inherit a cancer gene variant from one of your parents, it does not mean you have cancer or will definitely develop cancer.
+More damage to cells in your body needs to happen before cancer can develop.
+The inherited gene variant may allow this damage to build up faster.
 This means that your risk of certain cancers is likely to be higher than someone without that gene variant.

 - several people who have the same types of cancer